sangtandoan/sub_tracker/README.md

 # Subdub Backend

-**Subdub** is a subscription tracking backend service, built in Java with Spring Boot, that helps users monitor and manage their recurring subscriptions.
+**Subdub** is a subscription tracking backend service, built in **Java with Spring Boot**, that helps users monitor and manage their recurring subscriptions.
 It notifies users when subscriptions are about to expire so they can cancel before auto-renewal, preventing unwanted charges.

 ## 🚀 Features